 It’s been a little while since I’ve shared a recipe on the blog, and I’m psyched to share my first recipe of 2017.
-This roasted parsnip recipe is absolutely delicious and so so easy.
+These crispy garlic turmeric parsnip fries are absolutely delicious and so so easy.

 I developed a love for roasted parsnips during grad school.
 Prior to that, I don’t recall ever having them, or at least ever buying or proactively choosing to have them.
 I’d just pass by them in the produce aisle and not give them a second thought.
-Danggg, I was missing out.
-I love the guys now, especially when they are roasted.
+This was before I was into trying new produce items, which has obviously changed.

 Fun Facts About Parsnips: